 Candidates will have an interview.
-Those selected as CS-STEM Teacher Candidates will sign an MOU/contract.
+Those selected as CS-STEM Teacher Candidates will sign a promissory note.

-Applicants must have earned an Bachelor’s Degree in a STEM field and earn a Master’s Degree through the PLU MAE program with a science or mathematics endorsement.
+Applicants must have earned a Bachelor’s Degree in a STEM field or plan to complete their degree this academic year.
+Applicants must also earn a Master’s Degree through the PLU MAE program with a science or mathematics endorsement.
 Applicants must be US citizens or nationals, or permanent residents.
 Consideration will be given to financial need and to candidates from backgrounds underrepresented in teaching.

 Funding for this project is provided by the National Science Foundation Grant No. 1950106

 Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.